oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise2/readme.md

 ## 3. Complete the Configuration

-Your objective is to update the tenancy structure with a missing application **core systems domain**, and finalize the **channels** domain.
+Your objective is to update the network structure with a missing application **core systems domain**, and finalize the **channels** domain.

 &nbsp;